AustinTamb/SEG3125_Final_Project/README.md

 * Login system to allow users to save recipes.
 (As recipes have unique IDs all we would need to store is a list with those ids)
 * Progress bar for the recipe as steps are completed
 * Recipe suggestion
+* Built-in playlist

-These features mentionned above were not implemented as they would require too much time and effort for a project that does not require it.
+These features mentionned above were not implemented as they would require too much time and effort to implement while they were also not planned to be implemented.